nuagenetworks/nuage-metroae/BUILD.md

 #    # Parameter used to define the Hypervisor-Architecture (One of: el6|el7|ubuntu)
 #    nuage_target_architecture: "el7"
 #    VSD
-#    #When set to 'True' few tasks in vsd-deploy are not executed for upgrade purposes.
+#    # When set to 'True' couple of tasks in vsd-deploy are not executed for upgrade purposes.
-#    #By defaul it is set to False.
+#    # By default it is set to False.
 #    vsd_upgrade: False
 #    # When True or undefined, all VSDs will be configured stand-alone.
 When False
 #    # we will expect 3 VSD definitions, below, for clustered deployment.